 The court was cautious of extending the Wigmore privilege to the relationship between HR and management, stating, “circumstances such as these could have wide-ranging implications for employment law and must be based on persuasive and compelling evidence.
 Such evidence is simply not before me.
 While I accept that the parties to the impugned emails might have thought that their communication was confidential, that is not enough.
 The third and fourth branch of the Wigmore test must be satisfied.”

-The lawyers of Lex Arbesman Legal are experienced in helping both employers and employees in matters of employment law.
+The lawyers of NULaw are experienced in helping both employers and employees in matters of employment law.
 Call us today at 416-481-5604 or reach us online if you are an employer or employee with questions about your rights or responsibilities in the workplace.